torgheh/bootmodal/README.md

 ### Data attributes

-You can bind two type of event to your Html elements that will trigger the bootmodal, click and submit.
+You can bind two types of events to your HTML elements that will trigger the Bootmodal, click and submit.

+#### Click:
 ```html
 <a href="#" data-action="{{url('login')}}" data-toggle="bootmodal">Login</a>
 ```
-This will create and then show a modal dialogue pointed through `data-action`. or
+This will create and show a modal dialog directed through `data-action` attributes.

+#### Sumbit:

 ```html
 <form action="{{url('login')}} method="post" data-toggle="bootmodal-form">
 ```
-This will send a Ajax post request to the controller action indicated by action attribute.
+This will send an Ajax post request to the `action` attribute.

-Two data attributes are neccessary, `data-toggle="bootmodal"` and `data-action` for buttons.
+Two data attributes are necessary, `data-toggle="bootmodal"` and `data-action` for buttons.

 ### JavaScript

-You can also enable bootmodal thorugh javascript for forms and buttons.
+You can also enable bootmodal through Javascript for forms and buttons.
 ```js
 $('#login-button').bootmodal();
 $('#login-form').bootmodal();